dotnet/orleans/src/Tutorials/Minimal-Orleans-Application.md

 ## Adding Orleans

 Orleans is available via Nuget.
 The primary goodness is in Microsoft.Orleans.Core but we will be including packages that provide additional functionality.
-Specifically, we will be using Template packages, which provide the autocode generation for us our Grains and Interfaces, and the Runtime which is used for hosting.
+Specifically, we will be using Template packages, which provide autocode generation for our grains and interfaces, and the Runtime which is used for hosting.

 #### With Nuget